Feb. 2–April 7, 2019

 - See models and props from the different series and films, including the Enterprise filming model from Star Trek: The Next Generation, Geordi LaForge’s VISOR, a Borg cube, a tricorder from the original series, and tribbles

-Save as much as 25% by buying your tickets up to two weeks in advance.
+Save up to 25% by buying your tickets at least two weeks in advance.
 Prices will never fall below what is listed today, but may increase over time—so lock in the price by purchasing today.

 The Future is Here—How Sci Fi Becomes Reality